openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

         '{' statement* '}'
         ;

-The execution of a block means that all block statements except type declarations are executed one by one sequentially in the textual order of their appearance within the block, unless exception, error or return occurs.
+The execution of a block means that all block statements, except type declarations, are executed one by one in the textual order of their appearance within the block, unless an exception, an error, or a return occurs.

-If a block is the body of a *functionDeclaration* or a *classMethodDeclaration* which was declared with no return type or with the return type *void*, then the block may contain no return statement at all.
-Such a block is equivalent to a block ending in the statement *return void*, and is executed accordingly.
+If a block is the body of a *functionDeclaration* or a *classMethodDeclaration* which was declared with no return type, or with return type *void*, then the block can contain no return statement at all.
+Such a block is equivalent to a block ending in the *return void* statement, and is executed accordingly.

 .. index::
    sequence of statements